For its new mission NASA will send a robot to the surface of Titan, the moon of Saturn strongly indicated as a planet inhabited by life forms.

 What Dragonfly will do

-Dragonfly will land near Titan's equator, between dunes apparently composed of layers of solid hydrocarbons.
-It will be powered by plutonium like the Martian rovers, and with its eight rotors it will be able to cover much more distance than any space predecessor.
+Dragonfly will land near the Equator of Titan, among dunes apparently composed of layers of solid hydrocarbons.
+It will be powered by plutonium like the Martian rovers, and with its eight rotors it will cover much more distance than any space predecessor.

 When in flight, the robot will analyze the Titanic atmosphere and provide aerial images.
 Most of the time it will be on the ground, analyzing the composition of the surface.

-The grand finale will be on Selk Crater, the site of the ancient meteor impact, where scientists have found evidence of the presence of liquid water, organic molecules and chemical reactions.
+The grand finale will be on Selk Crater, the site of the ancient meteor impact, where scientists have found evidence of liquid water, organic molecules and chemical reactions.

 We have known each other recently

-The NASA (like humanity) did not see Titan's atmosphere before 2005, when the Huygens probe passed through the planet's orange clouds to reveal its extraordinary panorama.
+The NASA (like humanity) did not see Titan's atmosphere until 2005, when the Huygens probe passed through the planet's orange clouds to reveal its extraordinary panorama.

 About 1 billion and a half kilometers from the Sun it is quite cold: the average temperatures are around -180 ° C. It has its own meteorology, which fascinates experts very much, because it is made up of elements other than terrestrial.